zeromq/jeromq/README.md

 * norm:// protocol.
 Cannot find a Java implementation.
 * tipc:// protocol.
 Cannot find a Java implementation.

+* GSSAPI mechanism is not yet implemented.

+* TCP KeepAlive Count, Idle, Interval cannot be set via Java but as OS level.

 ## Contributing

 Contributions welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for details about the contribution process and useful development tasks.